gasql/DBStream/README.md

 # DBStream

 Streaming MSSQL database between instances.
+DBStream is based on DB Backup and Restore.
+It streams backup blocks in memory from source to target server where Restore runs in parallel.
 No need of disk space for backup files.

 ## Similarity